Aneka

 In 1981, she reached number one in the UK Singles Chart with her song "Japanese Boy".
 She was well known for the Oriental image she took on for the song.
-After her brief foray into pop, she reverted to her real name and reestablished herself as an accomplished singer of traditional Scottish music.
+After her brief foray into pop, she reverted to her real name and reestablished herself as an accomplished performer of Scottish traditional music.

-Overview
+Career

+Introducing Mary Sandeman (1979–1981)

+Under her real name, Aneka released two albums; one in 1979 titled Introducing Mary Sandeman, featuring traditional folk songs sung both in English and Scots language.

+Aneka had been a Gold Medal winner at The Mòd.
+After her commercial success ended, Aneka dropped the Aneka name and returned to her Scottish folk roots and continued to perform under her real name.